agunechemba/agunechemba.github.io/_posts/2025-04-19-JavaScript’s Biggest Lie: Arrays are Actually Objects.md

 2. How can you access properties in both objects and arrays in JavaScript?
 3. What happens when you try to access a property that doesn't exist in an array, but does exist in an object that mimics an array?
 4. What property do both arrays and array-like objects have in common?
-5. Why is understanding the underlying nature of arrays important in JavaScript, according to the text?